betterscientificsoftware/bssw-tutorial-sc20/handson-m08-continuous-integration.md

     The configuration file is written in the YAML markup language, which is pretty simple, but can be finicky with respect to indentation.
 L1 and L3 of the file specify the environment that Travis CI needs to provide.
 L6-L7 specify the command to execute when Travis is triggered.
 Travis provides a rich set of capabilities.
 You should peruse their documentation to learn more about them.

-2. Next you need to create a pull request to add this change to the upstream repository.
+**Step 2.** Next you need to create a pull request to add this change to the upstream repository.
 Travis is triggered by pull requests (among other things)

     Once you create the pull request, you'll see GitHub performing a couple of checks.
 One it always does is to look for conflicts between your PR and the base branch from which it was forked in the upstream repository (in case there were changes upstream that you haven't pulled into your fork yet).
 And with the addition of the configuration file, the `make check` test is performed using the Travis CI service.
 You'll often notice a short lag from the moment you click "Create pull request" to the moment the that checks start running.
 But if it hasn't started running within about a minute, there's a good chance that there's a problem with your configuration file.